CreativeMayhemLtd/memescreamer/AI_COMPLIANCE.md

 ## 6. Documentation & Oversight
 - System limitations, training data scope, and architectural decisions are documented within this repository.
 - A human maintainer oversees operation and intervenes in case of system faults.
+- Certain releases contain forensic metadata and artistic steganographic elements for archival and provenance purposes only.

 ---
 📌 *This statement is provided in good faith to demonstrate compliance intent under the EU AI Act.